pnp/sp-dev-fx-webparts/samples/react-birthdays-per-month/README.md

 ## Summary

-Display employees birth day per month in an accordion.
+Display employees birthday per month in an accordion.
-The birth day data is stored in a SharePoint List.
+The birthday data is stored in a SharePoint List.

 ![App](assets/app.png)